BMX EQUIPEMENT & GEAR GUIDE

 - Elbow and knee pads.

-However, if you want to get serious, you'll need to get some additonal gear.
+However, if you want to get serious, you'll need to get some additional gear.
 For a detailed list of what is required to get into competitive BMX racing, click the BMXNZ Equipment and Safety Gear Guide below.

-Helmets must be of full face construction with a visor of at least 10cm.
+Helmets must be of full-face construction with a visor of at least 10cm.

-Open face hemlets are not permitted under any circumstance.
+Open-face helmets are not permitted under any circumstance.

-Helmet strap must be securely fastened at all times during the race.
+The helmet strap must be securely fastened at all times during the race.

-Loose fitting shorts made of tear resistant material may also be worn if used together with knee and shin protection that has a rigid surface.
+Loose-fitting shorts made of tear-resistant material may also be worn if used together with knee and shin protection that has a rigid surface.

 Other protective equipment may be worn under your jersey and pants.
 Mainly optional, except when wearing shorts, such as: